 First impressions are vital when customers are involved, especially when anxiously waiting for a purchased item in the post to arrive.
 The delivery, the packaging and the condition of the item inside needs to meet expectations from the off-set.
 However, just as important as the look of the package is the functionality of the box and how well their item is contained inside of it.
 The balance between shipping a well-wrapped safe product that arrives in impeccable condition 100 times out of 100 and one that occasionally breaks or dents the item with a bump is vital, but is also one that is important to think about logistically.
 If you send even one parcel each business day in 2018 with excess packaging or wrapping that can’t be reused, that’s 261 business days’ worth of parcels this year.
 Taking that into consideration with the amount of parcels that are sent each day from each business, this mounts up fast.
 Just think of the opposite effect – if all stores, fulfilment houses and even customers are even just slightly more conscious of what they’re using and cut down or look to switch materials, this will have a fantastic effect on the world’s waste immediately.

-Obviously, this isn’t an easy decision for small businesses and even large businesses to make.
-The cost of some of the eco-packaging out there to try isn’t yet as cheap as harmful packaging, and on the flip-side, taking the "easier" decision to over-wrap items in existing packaging ensures the safety of items and stops negative reviews and bad feedback.
+The price of becoming an eco-friendly enterprise is not always an easy decision for small or even large businesses.
+Some eco-packaging on the market isn’t yet as cheap as harmful packaging, and taking the "easier" option to over-wrap items in existing packaging does ensure the safety of items.
 What we are seeing though, is that the anti-plastic movement has become a large positive on brands and their reputation; so much so, that it’s become almost a badge of honour to entice more customers to recognise and try their products.
 Even from the top earning businesses on the market, sports brands are using recycled bottles and plastic from the ocean in their trainers and even football shirts.
 An example being Adidas, who have a partnership with Parley for the Oceans, have revealed that the newest Manchester United third kit will be made from recycled ocean plastic, with ‘For the Oceans’ printed along the inner neckline to highlight the issue of marine pollution.
 This is actually something that isn't new, and has been happening at many clubs each season, and even national kits - with Nike making their 2010 World Cup shirts from plastic, too, yet it’s only really gathering pace and impressions now as it is now a world wide conscious issue that is gathering concern fast.
 You will notice that each company that switches to new eco-friendly materials more than likely issue a press release to announce the change, knowing the positive reaction and engagement it will draw.

 Manchester United's new Adidas third kit with 'For the Oceans' message inside the neckline